 When you finally go out to the light and proceed further you will see the most exciting and interesting part of the Appian Way.
 From III to V mile you will meet Villa di Massenzio, the Mausoleum of Caecilia Metella, Villa Capo di Bove, Tumuli degli Orazi e de Curiazi, Villa dei Quintili etc.

 Well, here are a couple of dilemmas about the Appian Way.
-The Via Appia Attica is though one of the main symbols of Rome, is located outside the city.
-Not many buses go this way either and if they do they don’t cover all the way.
-However, the Appian Way contains too many interesting sights and makes you want either walk 5-7 km or take a bus-tour shaking on the way due the Appian cobbled surface.
-One more way to see this landmark would be exploring it by bike.
-So, my personal recommendation will be to take these things into account and know where you are going rather than be surprised and disappointed when you get to see the most ancient road of Europe.
-If you are sporty and endurable walk, jog or ride on the bicycle, you will totally enjoy it.
-If you are less active, it would be better to take a guided-tour to cover everything in a couple of hours.
-Remember, it's all up to you!
+Although the Via Appia Attica is one of the main symbols of Rome, in fact it is located outside the city.
+Not many buses go in the needed direction and if they do they don’t cover all the route of the ancient road.
+However, as the Appian Way contains lots of interesting sights, you will either want to walk 5-7 km (which is great but you will need to save a day for it) or take a bus-tour shaking on the way due the Appian cobbled surface (the latter way saves you half a day though).
+One more way to see this landmark would be exploring it by bicycle.
+So, my personal recommendation is to take these things into account and know where you are going rather than be surprised when you get there.
+Once again, if you are sporty and endurable, then take a long walk, ride a bike or bicycle.
+If you are not up to strolling, you should take a guided-tour which will help you to cover the rout in less hours.